 - a domestic violence killing

-Since releasing the statistics, the RCMP have been accused of victim blaming, stereotyping and stigmatizing Aboriginal men.
+Since releasing the statistics, the RCMP have been accused of victim blaming, stereotyping and stigmatizing Indigenous men.

 Since the Crane case was solved most of the media I’ve seen has been predominantly race centric.